otam-mato/projects_landing_page/README.md

 <br>

 I prefer learning through hands-on experience rather than just copying numerously-copied tutorials.
 I like to dive deep into the details understanding how and why things work, comprehending the specifics, and tackling arising challenges head-on.
+I also niticed that describing in writing of what you've learned helps you remember stuff even better and re-produce it when needed.
 <br>

-Such approach obviously takes more time, that's why my portfolio is not that extensive.
+Such approaches obviously take more time, that's why my portfolio is not that extensive.
 But I believe, following this path, what you've learned stays with you forever.

 This inspired me to launch a series where I took a sample NodeJS web application, thoroughly grasped its workings, and experimented with diverse DevOps and Cloud technologies.
 The initial design of the app is not mine.
 I just took the sample one and modified it slightly.
 <br>